-Specify a different source extent and reissue the command.
+Specify a different source extent, and resubmit the command.

 CMMVC5865E The action failed because the extent is out of range for the managed disk (MDisk) or virtual disk (VDisk) specified.
-Explanation

 The extent information was not returned because the extent is out of range for the managed disk (MDisk) or virtual disk (VDisk).